How to Begin Journaling for Your Mental Health

 Creative journaling

 If writing is not suited to you, or you are a creative individual, creative journaling is for you.
 You can illustrate in your journal with magazine cuttings, calligraphy, or using different coloured pens, pencils, markers, and even paints.
-The scribbling, creating, and doodling are other means to express your thoughts and feelings if you are stuck with writing or cannot find the words.
-Plus, it is another way to practice mindfulness, helping to calm and relax your mind after a busy day.
+Scribbling, creating, and doodling are other means of expressing your thoughts and feelings if you're stuck with writing or can't find the right words.
+Also, it is another way to practice mindfulness, helping to calm and relax your mind after a busy day, bringing you into the present moment.

-Journaling helps with stress management, reducing anxiety, low mood, low self-esteem, self-limiting beliefs, anger management, and behaviors.
+Journaling helps with stress management, reducing anxiety, low mood, low self-esteem, self-limiting beliefs, anger management, and behaviours.

-I would highly recommend journaling daily, it helps to notice patterns of behaviour, areas of improvement in our lives, and of course, our mental health, leading to an overall improvement of our entire being, as well as positively altering our mindset.
+I would highly recommend journaling daily.
+It can help us notice patterns of behaviour, thought processes, increase self-awareness, and, of course, our mental health, leading to an overall improvement, as well as positively altering our mindset.

 If you need further help and support, please get in touch.